This is what forensics refers to...

 PERPETRATOR

-A molecule that contains the genetic information that makes up an organism's development and function
+The full name of the molecule that contains the genetic information that makes up an organism's development and function

-A professional who is trained to collect, preserve and process evidence at the scene of a crime.
+A professional who is trained to collect, preserve, and process evidence at the scene of a crime.

 CRIME SCENE INVESTIGATOR